A look at the Garmin range of GPS watches - model comparison

 Therefore, when looking at the Garmin range of GPS watches there are a number of things you need to consider.

-I hope this breaks it down nice and easy into the key points to look at and take into consideration.
+I hope this review breaks it down nice and easy into the key points to look at and take into consideration when thinking about the Garmin range of GPS watches.

 To summarise what is covered in the video the key things to look at and consider when looking at a GPS watch are –